 - designing more effective and efficient methods for planning and delivering health care services.

-- the MPH culminating experience within the students’ chosen concentration
+- Completing the concentration’s culminating experience

 For further information regarding admission to the School of Public Health contact: